 Talent placing the PRE for centrifugation.

-Prepare the POST by mixing the initiation mixes, EF-Tu_WG, and Phe, at the ratio of 1 to 2 to 2 at 37 degrees Celsius for 10 minutes [1].
+Prepare the POST by mixing the initiation-, EF-Tu_WG-, and Phe- mix, at the ratio of 1 to 2 to 2 at 37 degrees Celsius for 10 minutes [1].
 After incubation, purify the POST using 1.1 molar sucrose cushion ultracentrifugation overnight at 100,000 x g [2].
 Authors: How do you pronounce EF-Tu_WG?
+Answer: just read all letters

 Talent mixing the initiation mixes.
 TEXT: POST- post-translocation complex